McTavishLab/physcraper/docs/IDdicts.md

 =====================================================

-Wraps up the annoying conversions.
 Class contains different taxonomic identifiers and helps to find the corresponding ids between ncbi and OToL

 ####To build the class the following is needed:

   * **config_obj**: Object of class config (see above)
   * **workdir**: the path to the assigned working directory
+  * **mrca**: mrca as defined by input, can be a class

 ####During the initializing process the following self objects are generated:
   * **self.workdir**: contains path of working directory